pascalpdx/brainsilo.org/content/membership/index.md

 If you haven't seen our space yet but are interested in being one of our first members, [contact us](/contact/) to setup a tour.

+## Membership FAQ

+### What Volunteer Commitment Are You Looking For?

+We don't have a hard requirement on volunteering.
+We want members to take the initiative to find things that need to be done at Chimera.

+If the trash needs to be taken out, then take it out.
+If a station is messy, clean it up.
+If you need a piece of equipment, then help us acquire it.
+If you want to start doing X at Chimera, then make it happen (as long as it's relatively safe and legal)!

+We operate on the honor code; we're not going to track your hours.